zj11223344/Tactics-Remix/INSTALL.md

 ## Windows

-Tactics Remake for Windows is distributed as a self-extracting archive and includes a WeiDU installer.
+Tactics Remix for Windows is distributed as a self-extracting archive and includes a WeiDU installer.
 To install, simply double-click the archive and follow the instructions on screen.

 Alternatively, the files can be extracted into your game directory using [7zip] or [WinRAR].
 When properly extracted, your game directory will contain **setup-tactics-remix.exe** and the folder **tactics-remix**.
 To install, double-click **setup-tactics-remix.exe** and follow the instructions on screen.